Skip to main content

 How Ferrox stacks up

-Ferrox vs MinIO vs SeaweedFS — the lightest self-hosted S3-compatible object storage server, with no external dependencies and no AGPL licensing.
+Ferrox vs MinIO vs SeaweedFS.
+We provide the lightest self-hosted S3-compatible object storage server on the market, built with no external dependencies and entirely avoiding the restrictive AGPL licensing model.
+Check out our Quickstart guide to get started.

 Feature comparison between Ferrox, MinIO, and SeaweedFS object storage solutions